FrancisYu2020/HangYu-CV/README.md

 ## What's Up

 ## What do you like
-Well, Rubik's cube, table tennis, ice skating, basketball eat and sleep and that'll be all......
+Well, ice skating, fishing, guitar, table tennis, Rubik's cube, skiing, basketball, eat and sleep and that'll be all......

 ## Contact Me
 Email: hangy6{at}illinois{dot}edu